SorkoPiko/UserRate/support.md

 # Support the mod (forestg10)

 Your help keeps the servers running!
-You can support us via CashApp at $forestg10 or through [Ko-fi](https://ko-fi.com/forestg10).
+You can support us via CashApp (preferred) at `$forestg10` or through [Ko-fi](https://ko-fi.com/forestg10).
 Every bit of support is greatly appreciated!